 Your teeth play a very important role in your overall health.
-Maintaining your teeth and proper oral hygiene lead to you living a healthier life as well.
-Losing a tooth can have significant consequences, as it can affect your speech, your bite, and your appetite.
+Maintaining your teeth and proper oral will hygiene lead to you living a healthier life.
+Losing a tooth can have significant consequences, as it can affect your speech, your bite, and your ability to properly chew food.
 Additionally, tooth loss leads to jaw bone loss in the area of the tooth.
-Your body's natural response to not having a tooth is to lose a significant portion of bone due to lack of involvement of that area.
 Thus, the best decision you can make for both your oral and overall health is to replace the tooth lost.

 There are many tooth replacement options, but it is widely regarded that dental implants are the best decision you can make for superior oral health.
 Unlike other options, implants allow for a comfortable, permanent structure to be placed into your jaw to prevent bone loss and to provide a solid foundation for a tooth.
 Furthermore, implants can last a lifetime with little to no management required, all while providing an aesthetically pleasing and attractive smile for you to show off.

-The procedure for dental implants take about 45 - 60 minutes for a single implant, and can be under different types of anesthesia, all of which will be discussed with you by Dr. Duncan during your consultation.
-You will be given prescriptions to take for the procedure, and a follow up appointment will be scheduled for two weeks after the surgery to check the surgery site and positioning of the implant.
+The procedure for dental implants will take about 45 - 60 minutes for a single implant, and can be under different types of anesthesia, all of which will be discussed with you by Dr. Duncan during your consultation.
+You will be given prescriptions to begin for the procedure, and a follow up appointment will be scheduled after the surgery.

 Implants are usually placed after a tooth has been extracted.
 This can be at the time of the extraction or about two months after the extraction has taken place.
 The decision will be made by Dr. Duncan depending on various factors, such as bone health, bone density, additional procedures required, and more.
 If you have an infection or other problems, it is likely that you will have to wait a few months after your extraction for the placement of the implant.